himanshu1199/Best_network_provider_Dec_2021/README.md

 - ### Removing the outliers

   -   Remove outliers from speed columns
-      Remove all the values in speed column which was outside the range of 144 kbps and 100000 kbps. (with the refference of Airtel experts and wikipedia)
+      Remove all the values in the speed column which was outside the range of 144 kbps and 100000 kbps. (with the reference of Airtel experts and Wikipedia)

 - ### Data Analysis and Findings